william57m/angular-webstorage/README.md

 ## remove(key, storageType)

 Remove data from web storage.
-By default, without storageType, data corresponding to key are removed from session and local storage.
+By default, without storageType, data corresponding to key is removed from session and local storage.

 #### Params
 - key *(string)*: data identifier